 U.S. Sen. Kamala Harris said, "If elected [president] and you don't surrender your guns, I will sign an executive order and the police will show up at your door."

-On 22 April 2019, a quote ostensibly uttered by Democratic presidential candidate U.S. Sen. Kamala Harris concerning an alleged plan to forcibly confiscate guns via an executive order started to circulate on social media:
+On 22 April 2019, a quote ostensibly uttered by then-Democratic presidential candidate U.S. Sen. Kamala Harris concerning an alleged plan to confiscate guns via an executive order started to circulate on social media:

-This is not a genuine quote from Harris.
+This was not a genuine statement from Harris.